 HISTORY – BY STEVE CONANT

 I grew up making things; my childhood toys were the tools in Dad’s workshop.
 While in college, I worked part time for two years building a restaurant.
 That was more fun than four years of study.
-So after graduation, I built a workshop in a tiny garage and hung out a sign that read “Conant Custom Brass”.
+So after graduation, I built a workshop in a tiny garage and hung out a sign to advertise my services in brass polishing and restoration.

 A maker needs a place to sell his wares, so in 1982 I bought a small building, added a retail showroom, and stocked it with anything I could make, repair, or refinish.
 My small vintage lighting and accessories collection developed to include all manner of lights, brass hardware, plumbing fixtures, faucets, fasteners…you name it.
 If I made it shine, it would sell.

 Ten years of successful retailing provided a great launch pad for my big dream: to create a wholesale manufacturing division.
 We developed a line of high end custom lighting, weather instruments, clocks and bird feeders, and targeted the mail order industry.
 Oh, what a ride it was!
 Conant Custom Brass became recognized nationally as the leading manufacturer of fine outdoor weather instruments.